petrfaitl/meet-results-converter/README.md

         -   `DQ`: "DQ" if disqualified, null otherwise.
         -   `Qualification`: Qualification status (e.g., "ADV", "DEV", or empty).
         -   `PlacePoints`: Points from placement (numeric, 0 if missing).
-        -   `BonusPoints`: Calculated points (1 for no seed time, 2 for improvement, 6 for ADV, 3 for DEV, null for relays or DQs).
+        -   `PBPoints`: Calculated points (1 for no seed time, 2 for improvement null for relays or DQs).
+        -   `TimePoints`: Calculated points (6 for ADV, 3 for DEV, null for relays or DQs).
+        -   `TotalPoints`: Calculated sum of all points

 -   **Aggregated CSVs** (in `aggregated_results/`):
     -   Example: `aggregated_2025-meet2-results.csv`.